The Night Comes for Us

 The Night Comes for Us is a 2018 Indonesian action thriller film written and directed by Timo Tjahjanto.
-It was originally conceived as a screenplay and then adapted into a graphic novel, before finally being released as a film.
-In December 2014, Tjahjanto confirmed he was working with Indonesian artist hub Glitch Network to adapt his original screenplay into comic form.
-The film stars Iko Uwais, Joe Taslim, Julie Estelle, Sunny Pang, Zack Lee, and Shareefa Daanish.

-The film is based on a top organized crime enforcer (Taslim) who decides to turn his back on his former life as a killer to rescue a young girl.
-The crime syndicate sends in a rising gang prospect (Uwais) and legions of thugs to eliminate the enforcer and the young girl.
-The film was released to positive reviews, with critics praising the action and Uwais, Estelle, and Taslim's performances, although the excessive violence was criticized.
+It was originally conceived as a script and adapted into a graphic novel before finally being released as a film.
+In December 2014, Tjahjanto confirmed he was working with Indonesian artist hub Glitch Network to adapt his original script into comic form.
+The film stars Iko Uwais, Joe Taslim, Julie Estelle, Sunny Pang, Zack Lee and Shareefa Daanish.
+In the film, a former crime enforcer (Taslim) sets out to rescue a young girl from the crime syndicate, which later sends a rising gang prospect (Uwais) and legions of thugs to eliminate the enforcer and the young girl.

-The film premiered at Fantastic Fest on 22 September 2018.
-Four days later, it was announced that Netflix had acquired the distribution rights, and the film was released worldwide on 19 October 2018 to good ratings.
+The Night Comes for Us was premiered at Fantastic Fest on 22 September 2018.
+Four days later, it was announced that Netflix had acquired the distribution rights and the film was released worldwide on 19 October 2018 to positive reviews from critics with praise for its action sequences, direction, plot and cast performances, but criticized its excessive violence.

 Plot

 Ito is one of six elite enforcers for the South East Asian Triad, known as the Six Seas (Indonesian: enam laut).
-After massacring a village because a few villagers had stolen Triad drugs, Ito discovers a survivor, a young girl named Reina.
-Ito, feeling remorseful and sympathetic, turns on the Triad soldiers present and kills them all.
-He later returns to his childhood home of Jakarta and hides Reina in his ex-girlfriend Shinta's apartment.
-Shinta treats his wounds and calls in Fatih, who used to be in a gang with Ito.
-Fatih relocates them to his own apartment and brings in his cousin Wisnu, and the last member of the old gang, Bobby, a drug addict who has lost his leg.
+After massacring a village due to few villagers having stolen Triad drugs, Ito discovers a young survivor named Reina.
+Ito feels remorseful and kills all the Triad soldiers present.
+Ito later returns to his childhood home of Jakarta and hides Reina in his ex-girlfriend Shinta's apartment.
+Shinta treats his wounds and calls in Fatih, a former friend and member of Ito's old gang.
+Fatih relocates them to his own apartment and brings in his cousin Wisnu and another member of the old gang named "White Boy" Bobby, a drug addict who has lost his leg.
 He also arranges for Ito and Reina to get new passports and escape the country.

-Arian, a former member of the old gang, has moved to Macau where he is running a club for the Triad.
-He brutally slaughters random crooks when they beat up one of his waitresses and take her hostage at the club.
-A member of the Six Seas, Chien Wu, calls him in to help kill Ito and take his place as a new member of the Six Seas enforcers.
+The last member of Ito's old gang whom Ito was closest to, Arian, has moved to Macau where he is running a club for the Triad.
+Arian brutally slaughters random crooks when they beat up one of his waitresses and take her hostage at the club.
+A member of the Six Seas named Chien Wu, calls him in to help kill Ito and take his place as a new member of the Six Seas enforcers.
 Enticed at the idea, Arian accepts the offer.

-Ito goes to meet an old acquaintance, Yohan, in order to get the money he left behind in Jakarta.
-Yohan is revealed to also be connected with the Triad, and a resulting fight ensues.
-Ito kills Yohan's men, but not before Yohan makes a phone call that brings in corrupt cops.
-They gun down Yohan and take Ito away.
+Ito goes to meet an old acquaintance named Yohan.
+After Ito left Jakarta to join the Six Seas, Yohan took off with the gang's money and began running his own drug business out of his butcher shop.
+Ito tracks him down to retrieve the money Yohan stole from his old gang; however, Yohan is also revealed to be connected with the Triad and a resulting fight ensues in the meat locker of Yohan's butcher shop.
+Ito brutally kills Yohan's men, but not before Yohan makes a phone call that brings in corrupt cops, who shoot down Yohan and take Ito away.